Uniting for Ukraine Eligibility

 Step 4—Cleared for Travel

-Beneficiaries who are cleared for travel will receive notification via myUSCIS and will be authorized to travel via commercial routes into the US for 90 days.
+Beneficiaries who are cleared for travel will receive notification via email to log into their myUSCIS account to download their travel document.
+Beneficiaries using this travel authorization will be authorized to travel via commercial routes into the US for 90 days.
 Beneficiaries are responsible for arranging their own travel and paying for it and must comply with all health-related travel restrictions.

 Step 5—Parole by CBP

 Once arriving at a US port of entry, beneficiaries will be inspected by a CBP officer who will make a case-by-case processing determination, to include consideration of parole.
 Individuals granted parole pursuant to this process will generally be paroled for a period of up two years.
-Individuals granted parole under this process will be eligible to apply for employment authorization with USCIS using Form I-765.
+Individuals granted parole under this process will be immediately eligible to work and apply for a social security card, and they should immediately apply for an employment authorization document (EAD) with USCIS using Form I-765.
+There is currently no fee to apply for work authorization for those paroled in under the United for Ukraine program.

 NO GUARANTEE OF PAROLE EVEN WITH APPROVED TRAVEL AUTHORIZATION